-That moment when the sea takes over all your senses and gives you a fully briefing of what it means to be Gaza.
+That moment when the sea takes over all your senses and gives you a full briefing of what it means to be Gaza.

-I always think of the word “resilience” , and how it kind of describes us , Palestinians .
-In Gaza, you see this word turning into active meanings and resemblances with non-stop images that keep invading your mind, like the tireless waves hitting the shore.
+I always think of the word “resilience,” and how it describes us, Palestinians.
+In Gaza, you see this word turning into actual meanings and resemblances with non-stop images that keep invading your mind, like the tireless waves hitting the shore.

 I enter the hotel, to make the first surprise; gazing with my eyes not sure if this is real.
 Another swinging between the real and the unreal.
-I am in Gaza, I smile to myself, and yes they have such hotels.
-Again, a vacuum of wondering, and questioning, “these people should be poor and miserable”, something buzzes in my head like a mosquito until I slap it with my hand.
+I am in Gaza; I smile to myself, and yes they have such hotels.
+Again, a vacuum of wondering, and questioning, “these people should be sick and miserable,” something buzzes in my head like a mosquito until I slap it with my hand.
 “These people are just people” I assure myself.
 I get to the room, open the window, to be captured with the view.
 A view that cannot be but reality.
 People.
 Just people.
-Normal people.
+Average people.
 Children, youth, women, with niqab or hijab, families.
 Music, shouting’s, playing, swimming, walking, eating, drinking, chatting, relaxing, picnicking, rendezvous-ing, sitting, rowing, fishing, sailing.
-An unbelievable overwhelming interaction of normality that takes your breath away.
+An unbelievable, overwhelming interaction of normality that takes your breath away.

-It is another beach, scene, of what should be on nay other sea.
-But yet, in Gaza it has a different flavor.
+It is another beach, scene, of what should be on nay another sea.
+However, yet, in Gaza, it has a different flavor.
 Originality.
 Transforming.
 Energetic….
 Spicy like the delicious Gazan cuisine.

 I feel carried away, with amazement and curiosity.
 Bewildered each time I would say.
 Not sure that this is real.

-Inside me an image of poverty and destruction overwhelmed with desperation and despair.
-And infront of me, an image of an interactive scenery of normality.
+Inside me, an image of poverty and destruction overwhelmed with desperation and despair.
+Moreover, in front of me, a picture of an interactive scenery of normality.
 A scene I can see on any shore in the world, with the addition of exclusivity for Arabs.
 Genuine existence. …Persistence … to be, to live.

 You live them.